-OVERVIEW: This funder mostly supports the following causes in Boston, but also elsewhere in Massachusetts and occasionally in California: education, housing, mentorship, healthcare, environment, and the arts.
+OVERVIEW: The Highland Street Foundation mostly supports the following causes in Boston, but also elsewhere in Massachusetts and occasionally in California: education, housing, mentorship, healthcare, environment, and the arts.

 FUNDING AREAS: Education, housing, mentorship, healthcare, environment, the arts